jds1026/simplec/README.md

 # simplec
-A small and simple compiler front end for a C grammar subset. simplec is a multi-pass compiler that implements recursive descent parsing.
+A small and simple compiler front end for a C grammar subset. simplec is a multi-pass compiler that implements predictive parsing.
 The compiler reads as input a C source file and builds an intermediate representation in the form of an abstract syntax tree.